rage/java-programming/data/part-2/2-repeating.md

 If no positive number is inputted, the program prints "Cannot calculate the average"

 <!-- Alla on muutamia esimerkkejä ohjelman toiminnasta. -->
-Below a few examples of the programs output
+Below are few examples of the program's output.

 <sample-output>